• Skip to main content

 Ingredients

-I know, we all love visuals, so have look at the ingredient needed for Pakistani cauliflower curry.
+I know, we all love visuals, so have a look at the ingredients needed for the Pakistani Aloo Gobi recipe.

 Ingredients

-• Cauliflower: Fresh cauliflower taste best.
-You can blanch fresh cauliflower and store it fridge to keep it fresh for long.
+• Cauliflower: Fresh cauliflower tastes best.
+You can blanch fresh cauliflower and store it in the fridge to keep it fresh for a long time.
 Frozen cauliflower is not recommended.

-• Green pea: Use boiled pea in the recipe.
-You can add frozen pea directly without boiling.
+• Green pea: Use boiled peas in the recipe.
+You can add frozen peas directly without boiling.

-• Indian herbs and spices: Most of the spices are common.
-Fenugreek seeds, and dried fenugreek leaves help digestion as cauliflower can cause bloating and gas troubles.
+• Indian herbs and powder spices: Most of the spices are common.
+Fenugreek seeds and dried fenugreek leaves help digestion, as cauliflower can cause bloating and gas troubles.
+Dried fenugreek is also called kasuri methi.

-• Garam masala and mustard seeds add more depth to flavors but you can skip them.
+• Garam masala and mustard seeds add more depth to flavours, but you can skip them.

 • Tomato